cytechmobile/radicle-migration-tool/README.md

 ### Environment Variables
 You can pass any of the command line options via environment variables.
 Here is the complete list of the supported environment variables:
-* GITHUB_API_VERSION: The version of the GitHub REST API (default 2022-11-28)
+* GH_API_VERSION: The version of the GitHub REST API (default 2022-11-28)
-* GITHUB_API_URL: The base url of the GitHub REST API (default https://api.github.com)
+* GH_API_URL: The base url of the GitHub REST API (default https://api.github.com)
-* GITHUB_REPO: The source GitHub repo
+* GH_REPO: The source GitHub repo
-* GITHUB_OWNER: The owner of the source GitHub repo
+* GH_OWNER: The owner of the source GitHub repo
-* GITHUB_TOKEN: Your GitHub personal access token (with `repo` scope or `read-only access` granted).
+* GH_TOKEN: Your GitHub personal access token (with `repo` scope or `read-only access` granted).
-* GITHUB_SESSION: The value of the user_session cookie.
+* GH_SESSION: The value of the user_session cookie.
 It is utilized for migrating assets and files from a private GitHub repository.
-* RADICLE_API_VERSION: The version of the Radicle HTTP API (default v1)
+* RAD_API_VERSION: The version of the Radicle HTTP API (default v1)
-* RADICLE_API_URL: The base url of Radicle HTTP API (default http://localhost:8080/api)
+* RAD_API_URL: The base url of Radicle HTTP API (default http://localhost:8080/api)
-* RADICLE_PROJECT: The target Radicle project
+* RAD_PROJECT: The target Radicle project
+* RAD_PASSPHRASE: Your radicle passphrase
 * FILTER_SINCE: Migrate issues created after the given time (default: lastRun in store.properties file, example: 2023-01-01T10:15:30+01:00).
 * FILTER_LABELS: Migrate issues with the given labels given in a csv format (example: bug,ui,@high).
 * FILTER_STATE: Migrate issues in this state (default: all, can be one of: open, closed, all).